EMMC-ASBL/tripper/docs/datadoc/fetching-resources-from-a-triplestore.md

 ```

-Note that here the object created when binding the `kb` prefixs is a tripper.Namespace, and can be used directly as the second example above.
+Note that here the object created when binding the `kb` prefix is a tripper.Namespace, and can be used directly as the second example above.

 Fetching metadata and data
 --------------------------